 That’s basically “almost free,” considering you will make a lot more money from your website.

 Paying this small amount gives you access to expert support and overall better service.
 Most importantly, it gives you complete control and ownership of your website.
 This means you can choose to show no ads on your website, and keep it 100% ad-free to offer the best user experience.

 That being said, let’s take a look at some of the best almost-free website hosting companies first.
-After that, we will look at the best free website hosting companies.
+After that, we will look at the best free web hosting sites.

 Best Value “Almost-Free” Website Hosting

 These providers are highly-reputed and are a great place for small businesses to start their website.

 Some of them are even officially recommended by WordPress, WPBeginner, and other large organizations because they have demonstrated high level of quality and service.

 If you are serious about your website, then we recommend you to start your website with one of these 5 providers.